Getting Started

 },

 });Rolldown supports most of the Rollup config options, with some notable additional features.
+See the reference for the full list of options.

 While exporting a plain object also works, it is recommended to utilize the defineConfig helper method to get options intellisense and auto-completion.
 This helper is provided purely for the types and returns the options as-is.